Type: Adjustable Auto-Cycling

 Quick Conversion to Continuous-Run

 It's easy to make a cycling vacuum press run continuously.
 You'll need a light switch and some suitable wire to complete this modification.
 Simply connect a wire from the normally closed tab on the vacuum controller to one of the terminals on a light switch.
 Then connect a wire from the common tab to the other terminal on the light switch.
+Click on the image to enlarge the drawing or click here to see an alternate version of this wiring method.

 That will by pass the switching ability of the vacuum controller so the pump runs non-stop.
 When engaged, the light switch will bypass the vacuum controller's switching and allow the electrical current into the system regardless of the vacuum level in the reservoirs.
 When disengaged, the system will return to auto-cycling on and off to maintain the pressure set by the vacuum controller.